Have you ever felt like this:

 If you play chess and that comes in the way of your career, relationship, and other major areas of your life then it is a sign you might be getting addicted to it.

 If this is not the case then just relax.
-It is just normal like your other hobbies and continue to play.
+It is just normal like your other hobbies and continues to play.

 On the other hand, person B devotes only 2 hours to chess but by doing that his/her life gets severely affected.
-He/she is not able to concentrate on his studies, work, not able to manage relationships and other major areas.
+He/she is not able to concentrate on his studies, and work, not able to manage relationships, and other major areas.

 Then here person B although devoting lesser time to chess than person A, is said to be addicted to chess.